 Vitality between roof and floor

 In situ terrazzo was used for Asecs’ large floor areas.
 The floor is of a design that responds to the roof and captures light.
 The colours are a mixture of grey, sandstone and mother-of-pearl with hints of grey-green, whose nuance borrows from the building’s steel structure.
 While they are muted colours, they still provide character.
-They are colourful without being gaudy.
+They are colourful without being gaudy."We wanted a quiet but distinct floor.
+Terrazzo is a fine natural material, and one I like very much, both for its feel and utility."

 Durable and practical